Sar (Unix)

 System Activity Report (sar) is a Unix System V-derived system monitor command used to report on various system loads, including CPU activity, memory/paging, interrupts, device load, network and swap space utilization.
 Sar uses /proc filesystem for gathering information.

 Platform support

-Sar was originally developed for Solaris operating system and it is available in Linux, Solaris, AIX, HP-UX, but it is not available for macOS or FreeBSD.
+Sar was originally developed for the Unix System V operating system; it is available in AIX, HP-UX, Solaris and other System V based operating systems but it is not available for macOS or FreeBSD.
 Prior to 2013 there was a bsdsar tool, but it is now deprecated.

-Linux distributions, such as Debian, Red Hat Enterprise Linux, SuSe and Ubuntu provide sar utility through the sysstat package.
+Most Linux distributions provide sar utility through the sysstat package.